rajhraval/My100DaysOfSwiftUI/Project 14 - BucketList/Project14.md

 - Loading, saving and writing Codable data to the documents directory with complete file protection
 - Authenticating user using FaceID and TouchID to unlock data

-### Project 14 - Instafilter - Day 73 of 100DaysOfSwiftUI
+### Project 14 - BucketList - Day 73 of 100DaysOfSwiftUI

 > Unless you try to do something beyond what you have already mastered, you will never grow - Ralph Waldo Emerson